-6. On or before the 31st day of January, following any calendar year in which such deductions have been made by any employer, such employer shall file with the Administrator, in the form prescribed by the Administrator, an information return for each employee from whom Findlay income tax has been withheld, showing the name, address and Social Security number of the employee, the total amount of compensation paid during the year and the amount of Findlay income tax withheld from such employee.
+6. On or before the last day of February, following any calendar year in which such deductions have been made by any employer, such employer shall file with the Administrator, in the form, manner, and method prescribed by the Administrator, an information return for each employee from whom Findlay income tax has been withheld, showing the name, address and Social Security number of the employee, the total amount of compensation paid during the year and the amount of Findlay income tax withheld from such employee.